Meekb/Java_DiningReviews/README.md

 Open project in IDE, run local server to curl endpoints

 ### Model:
-The Model consists of three classes - User, Restaurant, and DiningReview.
+The Model consists of four classes - User, Restaurant, DiningReview, and AdminReviewStatus.
-Each class has an id which is an auto-generated Long data type
+User, Restaurant, and DingingReview classes have use auto-generated id, date type Long

 **User**
   * username String